Hunt the Sun

 Before you depart

-In order for you to experience the true hunt, we make an effort to expose you to the surrounding areas including meeting and interacting with the local people in the different hunting areas.
+In order for you to experience Africa, we make an effort to expose you to the surrounding areas and culture, including meeting and interacting with the local people in the different hunting areas.

-Any traveling between concessions will be considered a hunting day, however, all necessary arrangements will be made to limit the loss of hunting time by arranging hunts between distant concessions as well as travelling, at times that do not clash with hunting times.
+Traveling between concessions is considered a hunting day, however, provisions are made to limit the loss of hunting time by arranging hunts between distant concessions.

 Both Northern Cape and Eastern Cape areas can be hunted on a 10 day safari.
 Shorter safaris in one camp unless by special arrangement only.